 The concentration of the red blood cells, which do little to promote healing, is reduced to around 5%.
 Beneficial platelets and white blood cells (WBC) are increased to about 94% in the sample.
 Your physician will then inject the platelet-rich plasma in and around the damaged joint or tissue to initiate the regeneration process.
 (The PRP sample may also contain a small amount of harmless anticoagulant similar to vitamin C.)

-For the past twenty years, Dr. Greenberg has studied the behavior of stem cells and researched their complex nature.
-Since 1999, he has researched how tissue-specific stem cells function in the body, how they regenerate nerve, joint and tissue systems and how they depend on other blood components to heal an injury.
+For over twenty years, Dr. Greenberg has studied the behavior of stem cells and researched their complex nature.
+Since 1999, he has treated patients using regenerative medicine and has researched how tissue-specific stem cells function in the body, how they regenerate nerve, joint and tissue systems and how they depend on other blood components to heal an injury.
 He will typically perform several hundred stem cell procedures and a few thousand PRP treatments per year.

 Dr. Greenberg is a pioneering leader in developing new stem cell-based therapies.
 He serves as the chair of the Institutional Review Board of the American Association of Stem Cell Physicians and is a founding board member.
 He is also a consulting physician for DSM, a leader in regenerative biological medicine.
 He was a member of the first team to publish a case study to repair a meniscus tear using autologous stem cell therapy.
-He also has the distinction to be selected and accredited as Director of the Regenerative Medicine team at the Dee Adams Center for Integrative and Regenerative Medicine at the Bryn Mawr Hospital.
-Dr. Greenberg has lectured nationally and internationally, and currently teaches doctors and residents.
+He also has the distinction to be selected and accredited as a member of The Main Line Health Dee Adams Center for Integrative and Regenerative Medicine at Bryn Mawr and he is a Clinical Professor at the Marcus Institute of Integrative Medicine at the Thomas Jefferson University Hospital.
+Dr. Greenberg has lectured nationally and internationally, and currently teaches doctors, fellows, residents and students.

 Dr. Greenberg is a member of the American College for Advancement in Medicine and a member of the American Association of Orthopedic Medicine.
 He holds Board Certification in Family Practice and is a recipient of the Physicians Recognition Award from the American Medical Association.
 He is a diplomate of the National Board of Medical Examiners.